norrisollie/nextjs-portfolio-site/README.md

 # Built Using
 - Built in React and Next JS with Typescript
-- Styled using SASS.
+- Styled using SASS,
+- React-Spring for animating the menu
-- Hosted on Github Pages and deployed using Github Actions.
+- Hosted on Github Pages and deployed using Github Actions

 ---